-Simply put, customer loyalty is a customer’s willingness to interact with or buy from a specific company on an ongoing basis.
-Loyalty can stem from many things, but in general a loyal customer will associate favorable experiences with a brand therefore increasing their likelihood to make repeat purchases with that business.
-Loyal customers spend 67% more on products and services than new customers.
-Even though your most loyal customers only make up 20% of your audience, they provide up to 80% of your revenue.
+Studies show that loyal customers spend a significant 67% more on products and services than new customers.
+So, even though your most loyal customers might only make up 20% of your audience, they provide up to 80% of the revenue.

 In an over-saturated e-commerce marketplace, loyalty matters now more than ever.

 “Build a loyalty platform with clear consumer benefits, and layer in customer-generated content to help build a community.
 With a great voice of the customer (VOC) strategy–including questions and answers, ratings and reviews, and visual content–your customers will feel right at home consuming and adding their own voice to your community.”

 Did you know that just a small change in customer loyalty can have a major impact on your bottom line?

 5 Benefits of Customer Loyalty for a Business

 Customer loyalty can take time to get right, but loyal customers pay dividends once dialed in.
 From increased engagement to reaching previously-unidentified sales opportunities, here are five of the top benefits you can achieve by focusing on customer loyalty.

 1. Build Meaningful Relationships